The Purpose of a Budget and 11 Reasons Why You Need One

 Budgets Help You Find Ways to Cut Your Spending

 A budget forces you to examine your day-to-day spending.
-You’ll likely identify multiple ways you’re overspending once you track your expenses.
+Once you track your expenses, you’ll likely identify multiple ways you overspend.

-Maybe you’ll find you spend more money on groceries than you thought you did.
-Or you realize you could save a lot if you cut back on entertainment, meals out, and unused subscriptions or memberships.
+The purpose of a budget is to help you become more aware of your spending habits and identify areas for improvement.
+You might find you spend more money on groceries than you thought.
+Or you might realize you could save a lot if you cut back on entertainment, meals out, and unused subscriptions or memberships.
 You might even decide to lower the cost of essentials like utilities, insurance, and mobile phone plans if you switch providers or make minor changes like not leaving lights on when you leave a room.

-The unnecessary and wasteful spending you uncover once you start a budget is eye opening.
+Once you start a budget, the unnecessary and wasteful spending you uncover is eye-opening.
 The extra money you free up can go toward one of your goals.

 A Budget Allows You to Save for Major Purchases

-We all have major purchases that we need or want to make.
-Often we need to save up for them before we can buy them.
-If you want to buy a home, a new car, or go back to school you probably need to save for some length of time.
+We all have significant purchases that we need or want to make.
+We often need to save up for them before buying them.
+If you want to buy a home, a new car, or return to school, you probably need to save first.

-Budgeting makes saving for a specific purchase easier than trying to come up with the money all at once or putting aside money only when you have extra cash.
-You can divide the amount you need by 12, then set aside that amount every month.
+Budgeting makes saving for a specific purchase easier than coming up with the money all at once or putting aside money only when you have extra cash.
+You can divide the amount you need by 12 and set aside that amount every month.
+Treat the savings goal like any other expense you have to pay.
+At the end of the goal period, you can afford to purchase without borrowing.

 Sticking to a Budget Enables You to Reach Your Financial Goals

-You may have loftier or longer-term goals, but the principle is the same regardless of the time period.
-Work out how much you need to save each month, make it part of your budget, then follow your budget.
+You may have loftier or longer-term goals, but the principle is the same regardless of the time.
+Work out how much you need to save each month, make it part of your budget, then follow it.

 Budgets Help You Build Wealth and Save for Retirement

-It doesn’t matter if you save $5, $50, or $500 a month.
-The habit of saving every month matters.
-You can increase the amount you save each month over time as your financial picture improves.
+It doesn’t matter if you save $5, $50, or $500 monthly—the habit of saving every month matters.
+As your financial picture improves, you can increase your monthly savings.

 The Purpose of a Budget